reactgraphqlacademy/thinking-in-react/README.md

 - [ ] 1.
 Refactor the “about” and “footer” sections by creating a functional component for each.
       Make sure everything works.

 - [ ] 2.
-Refactor the navbar by creating a Functional Component (AKA stateless components).
+Refactor the navbar by creating a Functional Component.
       Pass the dependencies (`this.toggleMenu` in this case) via props.
       Make sure everything works by clicking on the "Training" button at the top right of the screen.